VictoriaMetrics/VictoriaMetrics/docs/relabeling.md

 * `action: drop` drops all the metrics, which match the `if` [series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors)
 * `action: keep` drops all the metrics, which don't match the `if` [series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors)

-For example, the following config drops all the metrics obtained from `http://host123/metrics`, which start from `foo_` prefix:
+For example, the following config drops all the metrics obtained from `http://host123/metrics`, which start with `foo_` prefix:

 ```yaml
 scrape_configs: